Focusing on the Intersection of Business & Racial Inequality

 Case Competition Questions

 Yes.
-All undergraduate and graduate students are invited to apply, regardless of concentration
+All undergraduate and graduate students are invited to apply, regardless of major or concentration.

-No. However, all students must attend the same university.
+No, we encourage all students interested in these issues to apply.
+However, all students on a team must attend the same university.

 Yes.
-But there will be a maximum of two teams from any given university promoted to the semifinals.
+However, there is a maximum of two teams from any given university that can be promoted to the semifinals.

 Corporate partners will be announced on November 22.